Parker Jotter: History

-The Jotter ballpen was first released in 1954.
-The model had an inverted "V" style clip without the arrow engraving.
+The Jotter ballpoint pen was introduced in 1954.
+The model had a "V" style clip without the arrow engraving.
 The 1954 Jotter came with red, green, light gray, dark gray and black barrels, made of grooved nylon, not smooth plastic.
 The following year, because of the popularity of the pen, the choice of colors was extended to include bright red, mustard yellow, bright green and bright orange.
-These later colors are more difficult to find now.
 There are also cap variations resulting from differences in imprints, most noticeably the introduction of the Parker arrow logo and two sizes of the "MADE IN USA" imprint.
 Towards the end of production, smooth barrels were introduced without a metal tip.
 These proved to be prone to splitting and a metal tip was incorporated to improve durability.
 These barrels are also found with the early so-called "21" variety.

-In 1956, the company made the Jotter barrel smooth plastic and changed the clip to the "21" style.
-This clip used a reversed "V" rather than an inverted one and incorporated a ball on the clip for pocket retention.
-This clip remained in use for approximately two years.
-During the period this variation was in production a metal barrel end (or tip) was added in response to complaints that the early plastic tip broke from pressure.
-Examples without the metal tip and the "21" clip are relatively rare.
-There are also some examples of the grooved nylon barrel being mated to the "21" clip and the inverted clip being mated to smooth barrels without tips.
-One can only conjecture that this was an effort on the part of the factory to use up surplus parts from different series.
-Barrels and caps were all interchangeable during this period. and 3rd edition barrels (c.
-1963 up) have been found fitted to the "21" caps because of the ease of attaching them.
-These barrels are of slightly smaller diameter.
-Collectors have added these incorrect barrels because they were manufactured in several colors unavailable at the time.
-These colors demand higher prices for this edition of the Jotter.
-Before acquiring a "21" mode, one should establish that the attached barrel is the larger diameter if concerned about accuracy and authenticity.
-It is suggested that the collector should acquire a sample of both sized refills and test the inside diameter of the barrel.
-The newer and more colorful barrels will not accept the larger diameter refills.